 Symptoms of mitral valve disease may not appear for several years in some patients.
 The following are some of the signs and symptoms of mitral valve disease:

-- A stethoscope recording of an abnormal heart sound (heart murmur).
+A stethoscope recording of an abnormal heart sound (heart murmur).

-- Shortness of breath, especially after a vigorous workout or when lying down
+Shortness of breath, especially after a vigorous workout or when lying down

+There can be several reasons for mitral valve disease, some which may include birth defect, infection, calcification and inherited collagen disease.
 Even if you don't have symptoms, your doctor may recommend mitral valve surgery or replacement to avoid complications and improve outcomes.
 If you need surgery for another heart problem, your doctor may decide to repair or replace the defective mitral valve as well.

 Current mitral valve replacement approaches include open heart surgery and minimally invasive cardiac surgery (MICS).